jayjayh577/jayjayh577/README.md

 - 👋 Hi, I’m @jayjayh577
-- 👀 I’m interested in blockchain technology
+- 👀 I’m interested in .Net Framework
-- 🌱 I’m currently learning javascript & node js
+- 🌱 I’m currently learning c# And Blazor Technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...